MicrosoftDocs/winrt-api/windows.system/user_getpictureasync_2117608675.md

 The desired size of the user's picture to return.

 ## -returns
-When this method completes, it returns the user's picture.
+When this method completes, it returns the user's picture or null if there is none.

 ## -remarks